darklang/dark/docs/writing-docstrings.md

 ## New Tag types

 If you really feel the need to add a new tag.
-It needs to be a single word with only a-z characters, and remember to update \_docs.scss with the styling for your new tag.
+It needs to be a single word with only a-z characters, and remember to:
+1. Update client/styles/_docs.scss with the styling for your new tag
+2. In client/src/ViewUtils.md, in the `PrettyDocs` module there's a `validTags` definition list.
+Add your new tag to that list.